-This project will follow the 2018 IBC and will comply with energy conservation requirements listed in the code.
+Project has been vested under the 2015 IBC and will comply with energy conservation requirements listed in that code.

 7. Environmental Health

 a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
 If so, describe.